Planning for the Future? Here's How an ESOP Could Help You and Your Company

-As a business owner, you’re focused on day-to-day operations, but future challenges are never far from your mind: How can you ensure the continued success of your business when you’re ready to retire — even if that’s 5 to 10 years away?
+As a business owner, you’re focused on day-to-day operations, but future challenges are never far from your mind: How can you ensure the continued success of your business when you’re ready to retire — even if that’s five to ten years away?
 Is there a way to achieve tax savings when diversifying your investment to pursue other business opportunities?
 What’s the secret to building and sustaining a strong management team to help guide the company?
 How can you deepen employee engagement?
 An employee stock ownership plan (ESOP) is a viable solution.

 When exploring the option of an ESOP for your business, it's important to learn about the ins and outs as well as how it can be an effective tool for creating a succession plan, generating tax benefits and providing employees with the incentive to coalesce into a strong management team.

 Originally created in 1974, ESOPs are now installed in more than 7,000 companies and cover 13.5 million employees.
-Studies show that employee-owned companies are more successful, more sustainable and have fewer layoffs.
+Studies show that employee-owned companies are more successful, and more sustainable, and have fewer layoffs.
 ESOPs outperformed the S&P 500 for the decade 2002 to 2012, according to a study prepared by Ernst & Young’s Quantitative Economics and Statistics Practice (QUEST) for Employee-Owned S Corporations of America.
 Research from The ESOP Association also supports this trend.
 During the 2008–2011 recession, the average layoff rate for non-ESOP companies was close to 12 percent, while it was just 3 percent for ESOP companies, according to The ESOP Association's research.

 What is an ESOP?

 An ESOP is a qualified defined employee benefit plan, similar to a profit-sharing or 401(k) plan, that invests primarily in employer company stock.
 The company creates a trust to purchase shares of its stock from the selling shareholders.
 The shares are allocated to eligible employees' accounts over time.
-Participating employees have the ability to monetize their shares after they reach a certain age, leave the company or retire, subject to vesting requirements.
+Participating employees have the ability to monetize their shares after they reach a certain age, leave the company, or retire, subject to vesting requirements.

 The transfer of ownership can be financed in two different ways.
 In either case, the company contributions to the trust are tax-deductible, within certain limits.